 FERPA allows access to academic records beyond the direct use of the University, or third party access, under the following circumstances:

 It is the policy of Union University that any official transcript or letter verifying grades or grade point average should be issued through the Academic Center and that any form affirming grades or GPA should be signed by the Registrar.
 A student copy of the Union transcript or verification of enrollment for currently enrolled students is also available to the student with his/her authorizing signature at Union Station.
+Verification of enrollments are available free of charge by visiting www.uu.edu/verifications.
 Any document containing grades or grade point average of high school academic records or college credits transferred to Union University should be issued from the institution that maintains the permanent record.
 High School transcripts and transfer transcripts on file at Union University are third party, non-transferable records and are the property of Union University.

 The other type of information addressed by FERPA, directory information (name, address including email address, telephone number, date & place of birth, photograph, academic major/minor, class schedule, dates of attendance, degrees & awards received, most previous institution attended), is considered public information UNLESS the student has a signed statement on file in the Academic Center to the contrary.
 Publication includes on the Union webpage/student directory, news releases and phone inquiries by prospective employers, insurance companies and others.
 Check the Campus Life Handbook for additional details.